-Freemasonry, Eastern Star, and other similar “secret” organizations appear to be harmless fellowship gatherings.
+Freemasonry, Eastern Star, and other similar “secret” organizations seem to be harmless fellowship gatherings.
 Many of them appear to promote belief in God.
-However, upon closer examination, we find that the only belief requirement is not that one must believe in the True and Living God, but rather, that one must believe in the existence of a “Supreme Being”, which includes the “gods” of Islam, Hinduism, or any other world religion.
-The unbiblical and anti-Christian beliefs and practices of this organization are partially hidden beneath an outward appearance of a supposed compatibility with the Christian faith.
-The following is a comparison of what the Bible says with the "official" position of Freemasonry:
+However, Freemasonry, also sometimes called the Craft, does not have belief in the one true God in view; rather, each man must “act with courage, fidelity, and devotion to his God” (www.freemason.com/master-mason, accessed 11/15/22, emphasis added).
+Freemasonry teaches the existence of a “Supreme Being,” whoever that may be: the god of Islam, Hinduism, or any other religion will do.
+The unbiblical beliefs of Masonry are partially hidden by a supposed compatibility with the Christian faith.
+The following is a comparison of what the Bible says with what Freemasonry teaches:

 Salvation from Sin:

-The Bible’s View: Jesus became the sinner’s sacrifice before God when He shed His blood and died as the propitiation (payment) for the sins of all those who would ever believe (Ephesians 2:8–9, Romans 5:8, John 3:16).
+The Bible’s View: Jesus became the sinner’s sacrifice before God when He shed His blood and died as the payment for the sins of all those who believe (Ephesians 2:8–9; Romans 5:8; John 3:16).

 The View of the Bible: